AnaIitico/loan_qualifier_app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was a code challenge in my journey to learn Python.
-I'm iterating through lists and dictionaries in oder to calculate present value and analyzing data to provide information to make buying decisions.
+This project is a loan application that prompts the user to enter financial and private data to determine if an applicant qualifies for a loan and the type of loan the applicant qualifies for.
+It also asks the user to save the qualifying loans as a new CSV file

 ### Built With